-The College of Nursing has distinct expectations of students that are in addition to those outlined in the Radford University Graduate Catalog and the Radford University Student Handbook.
-The College of Nursing Graduate Student Handbook outlines policies that apply to students in the graduate program.
-The purpose of this form is to document that I have: (Please initial) (1) been made aware of these policies; (2) read the Graduate Student Handbook; (3) familiarized myself with the expectations contained in handbook; and, (4) agreed to abide by these throughout my enrollment in the College of Nursing.
-I know that this form will be kept in my academic file until graduation and is appropriate for all learning experiences in graduate nursing programs.
-I understand and agree to abide by the College of Nursing Graduate Student Handbook.
-Standards of Student Conduct You are expected to fill this out before the beginning of your Graduate program.
+The School of Nursing has distinct expectations of students that are in addition to those outlined in the Radford University Graduate Catalog and the Radford University Student Handbook.
+The School of Nursing Graduate Student Handbook outlines polices that apply to students in the graduate program.
+The purpose of this form is to document that I have: (Please initial) (1) been made aware of these policies; (2) read the Graduate Student Handbook; (3) familiarized myself with the expectations contained in handbook; and, (4) agreed to abide by these throughout my enrollment in the School of Nursing.
+I know that this form will be kept in my academic file until graduation and is appropriate for all learning experiences in The DNP Program.
+I understand and agree to abide by the School of Nursing Graduate Student Handbook.
+STANDARDS OF STUDENT CONDUCT You are expected to fill this out before the beginning of your Graduate program.
 It will be kept in your file.
 Student Agreement Form The purpose of this form is to document that I have: (Please Initial) (1) read the Standards of Student Conduct for Radford University (2) familiarized myself with the expectations contained in this document; and, (3) agree to abide by these Standards throughout my enrollment in the School of Nursing.
 I understand and agree to abide by the Standards of Student Conduct for Radford University This form is required as an affirmation that you have reviewed.
 Violation of the Non-Plagiarism Policies will harbor disciplinary measures, up to and including dismissal from the program.
-Understand that pleading ignorance to plagiarism does not exempt you from your violations. , a candidate for a Graduate Nursing Degree, affirm that I will not, and have not engaged in plagiarism.
-"Plagiarism: The act of appropriating the literary composition of another, or parts or passages of his/her writings, or the ideas or language of the same, and passing them off as the product of one's own mind.
+Understand that pleading ignorance to plagiarism does not exempt you from your violations.

+I, , a candidate for a Graduate Nursing Degree, affirm that I will not, and have not engaged in plagiarism.
+"Plagiarism: The act of appropriating the literary composition of another, or parts or passages of his/her writings, or the ideas or language of the same, composition of another, or parts or passages of his/her writings, or the ideas or language of the same, and passing them off as the product of one's own mind.
 To be liable for plagiarism, it is not necessary to exactly duplicate another's literary work, it being sufficient if unfair use of such work is made by lifting a substantial portion thereof, but even an exact counterpart of another's work does not constitute plagiarism if such counterpart was arrived at independently."
 (Black 1979, p.
 1035)